telegrapher/vault-approle-login/README.md

 - Perform retries and good error management.
 - Use parameters to personalize the API call if needed.
 - Show extra information in STDERR.
+- Safely use environment variables without showing credentials in any shell history.